mdazfar2/mdazfar2/README.md

 🚀 As the Founder of [HelpOps-Hub](https://www.helpopshub.com/), I created HelpOps-Hub to prevent anyone from getting stuck in DevOps.
 When I was learning DevOps, I encountered many errors with various tools and technologies that I couldn't solve by myself.
 It took a lot of time to resolve these issues, so I created HelpOps-Hub to save others from wasting their time on these errors.
 As the founder of HelpOps-Hub, I invite everyone to join our platform, share their experiences with DevOps tools and technologies, provide solutions to errors, and learn how to resolve issues quickly.

-🎯 As the Co-Founder of [Emanate](https://emanate.co.in), I've driven the creation of a pioneering platform that reimagines how investors and startups collaborate.
-Emanate isn't just a platform; it's a dynamic community and vital funding contributions.
-Our innovative concept introduces the “First Social Media Platform for Investor and Startups,” Empowering investors with comprehensive insights into registered startups.

 🏆 As a Technical Volunteer at [LinuxWorld Informatics Pvt Ltd](https://www.lwindia.com/), I lead 100+ online learners orchestrating tasks, teaching DevOps, and enhancing skills in CI/CD, and cloud tech.
 Beyond leadership, I thrive as a troubleshooter, unraveling technical challenges and leaving a lasting impact on careers.

 🎓 &nbsp; I'm pursuing Bachelor of Technology with a degree in Computer Science, and also maintaining [Emanate: Sharing Startup Dreams](www.emanate.co.in).